zuazo/ssl_certificate-cookbook/README.md

   namespace cert_name
 end
 ```
-### Creating a PKCS12 containing both Certificate and private Key
+### Creating a PKCS12 Containing Both the Certificate and the Private Key

 ```ruby
 ssl_certificate 'mysite' do